mohammad-ghaderi/wampus-game/README.md

 # 🧠 Wumpus World Solver (8-Directional FOL Agent)

-A smarter agent for the Wumpus World Simulator by @thiagodnf – extended with first-order logic-based reasoning, 8-directional inference, and a complete knowledge-based decision-making engine.
+A smart agent for the Wumpus World Simulator by @thiagodnf – extended with first-order logic-based reasoning, 8-directional inference, and a complete knowledge-based decision-making engine.

     🔍 Enhanced to infer, visualize, and suggest safe moves while navigating the Wumpus World!